 My personal stress relief checklist, starting now, includes removing the piles of paper and projects that litter my workspace, not working weekends, eating at least one real meal daily and not just a bowl of cereal, and perhaps most important, taking some time to watch a movie, read a book or do something non-computer oriented for at least an hour every day, not just occasionally.

 It always surprises me how great a difference even the smallest change can make to one’s well-being.

 4. Embrace herbal remedies and essential oils as an alternative to traditional expensive and potentially toxic pharmaceuticals and over-the-counter drugs.
 You will be amazed at how effective Melaleuca (tea tree), Lavender, Peppermint, Oregano and other essential oils can be in solving most minor health concerns.
 (Read the article A Big Fat List of Essential Oils for Preppers.)

 Likewise, tinctures and teas made from herbs (try Ginger tea) along with some honey can be used to heal a variety of maladies from the inside out.

 Just keep in mind that learning to use herbals and essential oils takes practice so, like growing a garden, you need to learn what works and what doesn’t.
 Once you do, you will be amazed at the results.

 Without being overly simplistic, working on these four aspects of health preparedness will go a long way toward seeing us through a disaster, a personal or economic crises or even SHTF.
-But there is more to it than simply good health.

 Medical Preparedness – An Open Letter to Preppers